GoogleChrome/chromerootprogram/content/index.md

 | Technically Constrained Non-TLS Subordinate CA | EKU is present and does not include id-kp-serverAuth or anyExtendedKeyUsage. | Minimally expected to be audited as defined in Section 8.7 of the BRs (self-audit). |
 | All others | N/A | Minimally expected to be audited as defined in Section 8.7 of the BRs (self-audit). |

-\*\* while existing CA certificates trusted by Chrome MAY have EKU values as described in this table, Applicant PKI hierarchies MUST remain [dedicated to only TLS server authentication use cases](#42-promote-use-of-dedicated-tls-server-authentication-pki-hierarchies)
+\*\* CA certificates within PKI hierarchies included in the Chrome Root Store prior to September 1, 2022, MAY have EKU values as described in this table.
+However, PKI hierarchies added to the Chrome Root Store after September 1, 2022, MUST remain [dedicated to only TLS server authentication use cases](#132-promote-use-of-dedicated-tls-server-authentication-pki-hierarchies)

 \*\*\* accepted on a discretionary basis